sinai-dev/OSLDocs/API/SL_Item.md

 `SL_Item.ItemVisuals`, `SL_Item.SpecialItemVisuals` and `SL_Item.SpecialFemaleItemVisuals`.

-See [Custom Item Visuals](Guides/ItemVisuals) for instructions on setting up custom visuals, and also for details on changing textures or icons with your own .png files.
+See [Custom Item Visuals](Guides/ItemVisuals) and [SL_ItemVisual](API/SL_ItemVisual) for instructions on setting up custom visuals, and also for details on changing textures or icons with your own .png files.

 Even if you are not defining custom visuals at all, you can still use some of these settings to align and rotate the existing visuals.